 Skip to main content

 Azure Files is Microsoft's cloud file sharing platform.
 While similar to Azure Blob Storage, Azure Files is geared towards creating SMB file shares that groups of users (rather than applications) can use.
-This component lets you manage files and shares within Azure Files.
+This component allows managing files and shares within Azure Files.

 Information about Azure Files can be found on their documentation site.